 You'd better believe that Pride March vets have well-worn approaches when it comes to dealing with the million-plus spectators and 500,000 participants that will pack the route.
 So newbies, take note: Whether you plan to be a street walker or a curb squatter, you're best off heeding our practiced advice.

-RECOMMENDED: Full coverage of Gay Pride NYC
+RECOMMENDED: Full coverage of the Pride parade in NYC

 Choose your real estate wisely